Koyaka

 The Koyaka are a Mandinka people from West Africa established in central Côte d'Ivoire, mainly around the town of Mankono, in the Béré region.

 Ethnonymy

 Depending on the sources and the context, there are several variants: Koyaa, Koyagakan, Koyaga, Koyakas, Koya, Koyara.

 Language

-Their language is Koyaka (or Koyaga), a Mande language whose number of speakers was estimated at 84,000 in 2017.
+Their language is Koyaka (or Koyaga), a Manding language variety whose number of speakers was estimated at 84,000 in 2017.